xtext/seven-languages-xtext/documentation/04_mongodb.md

 ## IDE Enhancements

 The validator from the previous section raises an error `ILLEGAL_PROPERTY_NAME` when a property is named [DBObject](http://api.mongodb.org/java/2.6/com/mongodb/DBObject.html).
-We have implemented a quick fix to replace the invalid name:
+We have implemented a quick fix in the [MongoBeansQuickfixProvider](https://github.com/xtext/seven-languages-xtext/blob/master/languages/org.xtext.mongobeans.ui/src/org/xtext/mongobeans/ui/quickfix/MongoBeansQuickfixProvider.xtend) class to replace the invalid name:

 ```xtend
 class MongoBeansQuickfixProvider extends XbaseWithAnnotationsQuickfixProvider {